Orange County, Florida: 19th century to mid-20th century

 Immediately following the transfer of Florida from the Spanish to the United States in 1821, Governor Andrew Jackson created two counties: Escambia to the west of the Suwannee River and St. Johns to the east.
 In 1824, the area to the south of St. Johns County was organized as Mosquito County, and Enterprise was named its county seat.
 This large county took up much of central Florida.
-The Indian Removal Act of 1830 authorized relocation of the Seminole people from Florida to Oklahoma.
-This resulted in pushback from the Seminole community, leading to the Second Seminole War.
-In 1845 when Florida finally became a state, the county was renamed Orange County.
+The Indian Removal Act of 1830 authorized relocation of the Seminole people from Florida to Oklahoma; this resulted in pushback from the Seminole community, leading to the Second Seminole War.
+In 1842, a bill was passed in the Florida Territorial Council to rename Mosquito County to Leigh Read County, however, this renaming never took place.
+Two years later, in 1844, residents of Mosquito County petitioned the Territorial Council to rename the county Harrison County, in honor of President William Henry Harrison, who had only served 31 days in office before dying of Pneumonia.
+The petition was started in response to county residents finding the name unappealing.
+In 1845 when Florida became a state, the county was renamed Orange County.
 After the population increased in the region, the legislature organized several counties, such as Osceola (1887), Seminole (1913), Lake (1887), and Volusia (1854), from its territory.

 Dr. P. Phillips House (built 1893) was purchased by Dr. Phillips in 1912.
 He was a prominent figure in the county's citrus industry.